richard-scryber/scryber.core/docs/mvc_controller_full.rst

 Scryber's flexible layout engine supports the use of the @media and @page css at-rules to be able to explicitly style content just for document output, and also set page sizes and orientiations.

-If we add a new css styles file to our site we can alter the layout easily and know it will not affect anything else we might be using our page for.
+If we add a new css styles to our html file explicitly for print, we can alter the layout easily and know it will not affect anything else we might be using our page for.

 .. code-block:: css